lf-lang/lf-lang.github.io/README.md

 ## Docs

-If you want to know _in-depth_ how this website works, there is an [hour long video covering the codebase, deployment and tooling on YouTube.]
+If you want to know _in-depth_ how the framework behind this website was _originally_ architected, see [this YouTube video](https://www.youtube.com/watch?v=HOvivt6B7hE).

 # Website Packages